Do You Edge or Mow First? - Trimyxs

 Pros of Edging First

 One of the main arguments for edging first is that it creates a clean boundary for the rest of the lawn.
 By establishing the edges first, you can ensure that the rest of the lawn is cut to the appropriate length and shape.
-This can help to prevent overgrown or uneven areas, which can be unsightly and difficult to maintain.
-Edging first can help to prevent damage to your landscaping features, such as sidewalks or driveways.
-They can be accidentally nicked by a lawnmower if not properly edged first.
+This can help prevent overgrown or uneven areas, which can be unsightly and difficult to maintain.

 !
 If the length of your grass is short and tidy, then it's likely better to start with edging.
 It will give you a crisp boundary.